Corey Bailey

 it’s destination, in data packets.
 They are usually sent at regular intervals and

-take a set amount of time and each packet can take its own route.
+take a set amount of time and each packet can take its own route from place

 development of the ARPANET which, was an acronym that stood for